 - Joe Blake, Chancellor Emeritus, Colorado State University

 - Margaret Hunt, Director, Colorado Creative Industries

-- Rich Kylberg, Vice President, Corporate Communications, Arrow Electronics
+- Rich Kylberg, Vice President, Global Marketing & Communications, Arrow Electronics

 - Sacha Millstone, Senior Vice President, Investments, The Millstone Evans Group of Raymond James & Associates

 Watch videos of all the past Business for the Arts Award Finalists on CBCA’s YouTube channel